 How to embed tickets on a WordPress site

-Always refer to and read the documentation supplied to you by your website builder regarding embedding and /or iFrames.
+This article will help you with embedding your tickets, but you should always refer to the documents supplied to you by your website builder regarding embedding and /or iFrames.

 If you need specific assistance configuring your website you must contact your website builder's support team.

 Embedding your tickets